mbixby/react-advanced-click-away/README.md

 ## Layers

-Wrap modal contents in a `<Layer>` to freeze any click away listeners underneath the modal.
+Wrap modal contents in a `<ClickAwayLayer>` to freeze any click away listeners underneath the modal.

 If building modals you may also consider [locking scroll](https://github.com/theKashey/react-focus-lock), [locking focus](https://github.com/FL3NKEY/scroll-lock) and in some cases stopping event propagation.